Ulysses (German band)

-Ulysses is a German progressive rock band from the early 1990s with an international line-up.
+Ulysses is a German-Australian progressive rock band from the early 1990s.
 They were part of a colourful scene of new bands, labels and magazines that emerged in Germany at that time.
 Musically, they were less influenced by the German "Krautrock" phenomenon but initially oriented strongly towards the second generation of British progressive rock bands (E.g. Marillion, IQ, Pendragon).
 Hegarty & Halliwell would have classified them as part of third wave of progressive rock bands, who can also be described as a second generation of neo-progressive bands.
 So one might not wonder that most reviewers heard similarities to Marillion, Galahad and Änglagård in their music which is characterised by a strong emphasis on melodies and the integration of folkloristic elements, abrupt changes of moods (mostly melancholic and sombre) and partly complex and ever changing arrangements often moving towards a climax.

+The lyrics written by singer Gerard Hynes often have a literary quality and typically blend autobiographical elements with literary influences.
+The lyrics to ‘Trial at Reclaimed Manor Farm’, for example, are based on George Orwell’s ‘Animal Farm’.
+In a detailed interview with radio presenter and musicologist Krzystof Zielinski, he discusses further references to John Donne (“Forever Lost”) or John Toland’s biography of Hitler (“Vagabond Child”), right through to Oscar Wilde and John Milton (“Do You Know Her?”).
+The lyrics of ‘Teenage Sweethearts’ are compared in an article in the anthology Progressive Rock.
+Beyond Time, Genre, Geography with other lyrics by Derek Dick (Fish/Marillion), Galahad and Steven Wilson (Porcupine Tree) and their exploration of childhood trauma.